s-yadav/relative-to-alias/README.md

 ```
 Options:
   --root-path, -r                     Root path of your project folder.
 Your
                                       imports / requires will be resolved based
                                       on this           [string] [default: "./"]
   --src, -s                           Source folder or file in which you want to
                                       run the script         [string] [required]
   --alias, -a                         Alias for a given path [string] [required]
   --alias-path, --ap                  Path which you want to be replaced with
                                       alias                  [string] [required]
   --extensions, -e                    File extensions which has to be parsed.
                                                     [string] [default: "js,jsx"]
   --include-alias-path-directory, -i  If true it will replace path to alias for
                                       the alias path directory.
                                                       [boolean] [default: false]
+  --ignore                            Exclude given glob paths for the parsing.
+                                     [array] [default: ["./**/node_modules/**"]]
   --help                              Show help                        [boolean]
 ```

 ## Example